Expert Patients’ Use of Avoidable Health Care

 Issue Date

 We measure whether expert patients – those trained as physicians and nurses – have fewer emergency department visits and the reasons for these differences.
-Relative to similar patients physicians and nurses had 19.8% and 5.1% fewer ED visits, principally due to fewer avoidable visits.
-The differences in avoidable visits between physicians and other patients were largest for diagnoses commonly requiring prescriptions, which physicians often self-prescribed.
-Our results suggest that improving access to prescriptions for acute symptoms, more than improving patient education, may reduce avoidable health care.
+Compared to similar patients, physicians and nurses had 19.8% and 5.1% fewer ED visits, principally due to fewer avoidable visits.
+The differences in avoidable visits between physicians and other patients were largest for diagnoses that often require prescriptions, which physicians often self-prescribed.
+Our results suggest that improving access to legitimate prescriptions for acute symptoms, more than improving patient education, can reduce avoidable health care.